Latest Updates1186 views

 In 2016, banks were asked to change floating rate loans from base rate to MCLR as per RBI guidelines.
 The purpose was to bring more transparency in the home loan process.
 However, this year, MCLRs of banks are rising constantly resulting in raising the home loan rates.

 Again after 2 years, RBI has taken an initiative and this time it has asked to bring in external benchmark (repo rate, 91 treasury bill, 182 treasury bill or any other FBIL) for floating rate loans.
 Unlike now, lenders have different interest rate benchmark and spread on the basis of which they offer loans.
 The customers had no choice and had to take a home loan with that MCLR only.

-But, post the implementation of new guidelines, new benchmark rate will be decided by RBI which means it will same at all lenders.
-Talking about the spread part which adds up to the benchmark to become total interest rate, it will be negotiable on the basis of credit assessment done by the lender.
-Those having a good profile (high CIBIL score and income) and maximum eligibility for a lower rate, are going to get a lower spread over the set benchmark.
-It can be said that even though the change in benchmark will bring transparency, lenders may still play their part on the spread part.
+Post the implementation of new guidelines, benchmark rate will be decided by RBI which means it will be same at all lenders.
+Talking about the spread part, it will be negotiable on the basis of credit assessment done by the lender.
+Those having a good profile (high CIBIL score and income) would have maximum eligibility for a lower rate.